cloudera/hue/docs/gethue/content/en/posts/2021-05-18-installing-hue-slack-app-in-three-simple-steps.md

 - Running some queries on the [demo live editor](https://demo.gethue.com/).

-- Logging in to the [demo workspace](https://hue-bot-dev.slack.com/) by using the following credentials:
+- Logging in to [demo workspace](https://demo-hue.slack.com/) by using the following credentials:

       Slack account email: demo@gethue.com
       Slack account password: gethue